Annabennaim/VBA-SQL/README.md

     End Function

+## Final file
-3) Lastly, we created a file named "NOTE_TEMPLATE", containing a single sheet called "Note".
+Lastly, we created a file named "NOTE_TEMPLATE", containing a single sheet called "Note".
 On this sheet, entering an ISIN and a pricing date automatically retrieves and displays all relevant characteristics—such as the issue date, price, or potential rerating date—directly from the database.

 To enhance the project's efficiency, we integrated four VBA buttons:
 - One to clear all fields after a search is completed.